The Oldest Country In The World

 2. Prehistoric layers of Jericho - c.
 9000 FVT:

-Although Jericho is still inhabited today, its first disposal team has been with over 11,000 years, extinct.
-The ancient mound of the ES-Sultan shows proof of a strong proto-by-city which includes a huge stone wall and towers built around 8000 BC.
+Although Jericho is still inhabited today, its first disposal team have been with over 11,000 years, extinct.
+The ancient mound of the ES-Sultan shows proof of a strong proto-city, which includes a huge stone wall and towers built around 8000 BC.
 This version of Jericho was one of the first known examples of urban planning.
 Over time, it was abandoned and repeatedly settled, with the original prehistoric community for a long time.

 3. Mohenjo-Daro, Pakistan-C. 2600 FVT: